What do you think when you hear the words “self publishing”?

 My Journey to Choosing Self Publishing

 That’s completely outdated, however, and if you want to be published traditionally, the first person you have to go through is an agent.
-No matter how amazing you think your story is, anything sent directly to a publishing house is headed straight for recycling.
+No matter how amazing you think your story is, anything sent directly to a publishing house is headed straight for the recycling bin.
 End of discussion.

 So for a year or more, I researched how to find the right agent, how to write a query letter (that’s right, they don’t want to see your manuscript unless they’ve asked for it), and even sent query letters to several agents.